checksums explained

 2. It must be computationally infeasible to create another file with the same hash (aka, "a hash collision")

 Note, I don't say "impossible", because any cryptographic function is susceptible to brute-force attack; the feasibility depends on how much computational time would be required to successfully "break" a given hash, and find collisions.
-For MD5, this time has decreased dramatically over the last few years, though for SHA1, it can still be measured in the realms of "all the computers on the planet working together for X number of years", which is clearly beyond the resources of most people.
+For MD5, this time has decreased dramatically over the last few years.
+Even SHA1, which is still widely used for supposedly "highly secure" applications, is now, with enough computational power, susceptible to attacks within a reasonable timeframe.
+A Botnet could crack it quite quickly.

-For file verification purposes (checksum's main use) the MD5 algorithm is perfect, mainly because of its good speed.
-However, if there is the potential for intentional file tampering, SHA1 is the preferred algorithm because, as yet, there is no known way to compute a useful hash collision in a practical time-frame.
-Before that becomes a reality, checksum will likely have other algorithms available.
-For now, these two work great..
+For file verification purposes (checksum's main use) the MD5 algorithm is perfect, mainly because of its excellent speed.
+However, if there is the potential for intentional file tampering, SHA1, or better yet, BLAKE2, is the preferred algorithm because, as yet, there is no known way to compute a useful hash collision in a practical time-frame.

 MD5

 MD5, (aka.
 'Message-Digest Algorithm 5') the most commonly used cryptographic hash function, was invented in 1991, by Ronald Rivest at MIT (previous to this, he had developed MD4).
-An MD5 hash has 128-bit hash value, which is typically represented as a 32-character hexadecimal number, e.g. d24c7f0e7bc6d4cb9dacb0ff5027cc98
+An MD5 hash has 128-bit hash value, which is typically represented as a 32-character hexadecimal number, e.g..

 In the mid-Nineties, MD5 was successfully "cracked".
-By no means does this make MD5 useless, rather, it is no longer recommended for situations where security is the prime concern.
+By no means does this make MD5 useless, rather, it is no longer recommended for situations where security is the prime concern, though in reality, the fact that collisions are theoretically possibly does not mean that anyone could actually make use of this to create a believable forged document!

 SHA1